nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Searching for a recipe: `searchR`

-Finds recipes in the Recipe list that contains all the specified ingredients OR whose title OR tags contain any of the given keywords.
+Finds recipes in the Recipe list that contains all the specified ingredients OR whose name OR tags contain any of the given keywords.

 ![search recipe](images/SearchRecipeImage.png)

-Format: `searchR [i/INGREDIENT [MORE_INGREDIENT]] [n/TITLE [MORE_TITLE]] [t/TAG [MORE_TAG]]`
+Format: `searchR [i/INGREDIENT [MORE_INGREDIENT]] [n/NAME [MORE_NAME]] [t/TAG [MORE_TAG]]`

 * The search is case-insensitive. e.g `salad` will match `Salad`
 * Note: All fields are optional, but **only one** of the fields must be present.
-You can only search by the recipe ingredient OR recipe title OR recipe tag.
+You can only search by the recipe ingredient OR recipe name OR recipe tag.
 * The order of the keywords does not matter. e.g. Ham Salad will match Salad with Ham
 * Ingredient are separated by a space